skimprem/GRAVS2/README.md

-# The GRAVS2 package to process the relative gravity data
+# The GRAVS2 package to adjustment the relative gravity data

 ## About